stevani03/project--uas/README.md

 ## Getting Started
-Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-App.git Get an API key from themoviedb.org's API https://developer.themoviedb.org/docs/getting-started Put your API key in config.properties file
+- Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-App.git
+- Get an API key from themoviedb.org's API https://developer.themoviedb.org/docs/getting-started
+- put your API key in config.properties file
-Build and run the project: Use your Android Studio to bring Watchy to life.
+- Build and run the project: Use your Android Studio to bring Watchy to life.
-Explore and contribute: Dive into the codebase, share your enhancements, and provide feedback.
+- Explore and contribute: Dive into the codebase, share your enhancements, and provide feedback.

 ## Contributions
 We welcome your contributions!
 Whether it's fixing a bug, adding a feature, or improving the documentation, your participation is valued.
 Join the community!